MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/configure-chargeable-components-quote-line-sales.md

 ms.author: rumant
 ---

-# Configure the chargeable components of a quote line - lite
+# Configure the chargeable components of a quote line

-_**Applies To:** Lite deployment - deal to proforma invoicing_
+_**Applies To:** Lite deployment - deal to proforma invoicing, Project Operations for resource/non-stocked based scenarios

 A project-based quote line has the concept of *included* components and *chargeable* components.